keunyop/aws-serverless-study/README.md

-# aws-serverless-study
-AWS Serverless Study
+# AWS Serverless Study

+## Table of Contents
+* What is Serverless Development?